On sum rules for double and triple parton distribution functions and Pythia's model of multiple parton interactions

-Going from the first line to the second line, we have used Eq.~(64) from Ref.~\cite{Diehl:2018kgr}, and going from the second to the third line, we have used the momentum sum rule for the bare tPDFs, plus the momentum sum rule for the $Z_{ij}$: $\sum_{j_3}\int X Z_{j_3 j^\prime_3}=1$ (see Eq.~(97) in Ref.~\cite{Diehl:2018kgr}).
+where $A$ and $B$ are arbitrary single argument functions (specifically we have used the latter relation).
+Then, going from the second to the third line, we have used the momentum sum rule for the bare tPDFs, plus the momentum sum rule for the $Z_{ij}$: $\sum_{j_3}\int X Z_{j_3 j^\prime_3}=1$ (see Eq.~(97) in Ref.~\cite{Diehl:2018kgr}).

 For the second term in Eq.~\eqref{eq:DelMtmFirst}, we have:

 Once again we use Eq.~(64) from Ref.~\cite{Diehl:2018kgr} to go from the first to the second line, and then we use the momentum sum rule for the $Z_{ij}$ along with the momentum sum rule for the bare dPDFs (as proven in Ref.~\cite{Diehl:2018kgr}).